Gap Minimization for Knowledge Sharing and Transfer: Main Results

 If there exists an underlying labeling function $f$ (i.e., a deterministic scenario) in the hypothesis class $\mathcal{H}$ ($f\in\mathcal{H}$), then $\dist_\mathcal{Y}(\mathcal{D}_1,\mathcal{D}_2)$ can be bounded by $\dist(\mathcal{D}_1,\mathcal{D}_2)$~\citep{mohri2012new}.

-\begin{remark} While $\dist(\mathcal{D}_1,\mathcal{D}_2)$ can be accurately and efficiently estimated from finite samples, it is only defined over the marginal distribution of input features and therefore does not leverage label information.
+\begin{remark} While $\dist(\mathcal{D}_1,\mathcal{D}_2)$ can be accurately and efficiently estimated from finite samples by adversarial training~\citep{ben2010theory,ganin2016domain}, it is only defined over the marginal distribution of input features and therefore does not leverage label information.
+In other words, neither the discrepancy nor the $\mathcal{Y}$-discrepancy can motivate concrete and efficient algorithms that leverage the label information for knowledge transfer in general.
 Gap minimization indicates a new principle to leverage the label information in the target domain, which is complementary to existing transfer learning strategies.
-Specifically, in addition to learning an invariant feature space across source and target domains (e.g., adversarially), a good representation should also minimize the performance gap between the domains. \end{remark} }
+Specifically, in addition to learning an invariant feature space across source and target domains (e.g., adversarially), a good representation should also minimize the performance gap between the domains. \end{remark}